GoogleChrome/web.dev/src/site/content/en/fast/compress-images/index.md

   <figcaption>Left to right (PNG): 32-bit (16M colors), 7-bit (128 colors), 5-bit (32 colors).</figcaption>
 </figure>

-Complex scenes with gradual color transitions (gradients, sky, etc.) require larger color palettes to avoid visual artifacts such as the pixelated sky in the 5-bit asset.
+Complex scenes with gradual color transitions (for example, gradients or sky) require larger color palettes to avoid visual artifacts such as the pixelated sky in the 5-bit asset.
 On the other hand, if the image only uses a few colors, then a large palette is simply wasting precious bits!